liam2/liam2/doc/usersguide/source/processes.rst

         # remove the dead
         - remove(dead)

-The first sub-procedure *dead* simulates whether an individual is ‘scheduled for death’, using again only a logistic stochastic variable and the age-gender-specific alignment process.
+The first sub-process *dead* simulates whether an individual is ‘scheduled for death’, using again only a logistic stochastic variable and the age-gender-specific alignment process.
 Next some links are updated for the surviving partner.
-The sub-procedure *civilstate* puts the variable of that name equal to 5 (which means that one is a widow(er) for those individuals whose partner has been scheduled for death.
+The sub-process *civilstate* puts the variable of that name equal to 5 (which means that one is a widow(er) for those individuals whose partner has been scheduled for death.
 Also, in that case, the partner identification code is erased.
-All other procedures describing the heritage process should be included here.
+All other processes describing the heritage process should be included here.
 Finally, the *remove* command is called to removes the *dead* from the simulation dataset.